4R1FF1N/rpi5-temp/README.md

 # rpi5-temp
 RPI5 Temperature Python Code
+Will be updated in the future, feel free to use however You like.

 -> Copy it and save the code as .py or git clone it.

 -> USAGE: python3 temp.py

+-> If You get an error about creating a device, You need to run the script as sudo.

--> CTRL + C to stop outputting the temperature!
+-> CTRL + C to stop!